 The Olympus OM bayonet mount was introduced in the early 1970s by the Olympus Corporation.
 This type of mount has defined the Olympus cameras and lenses for about 30 years, up to the early 2000s when it was replaced.
 The OM cameras and the Zuiko lenses were the main beneficiaries of this mount.

 A small number of Zuiko lenses were equipped with the M42 mount, but these are an exotic sight today.
-There are also some 3rd party lens manufactures that made lenses with the OM mount system.
+There is also some 3rd party lens manufactures that made lenses with the OM mount system.
 Now, Olympus Zuiko lenses equipped with the OM mount can be used on various digital cameras using an adapter ring, so one can rediscover these light and very well made vintage lenses.

 4. Minolta MD

 Minolta MD bayonet mount was an improvement of the older Minolta SR mount.
-Similarly with Olympus and Pentax, the MD mount was used from the 1970s until the early 2000s.
+Similarly, with Olympus and Pentax, the MD mount was used from the 1970s until the early 2000s.
 It was the main mount of the Minolta Corporation but not the only one.
 In fact, since the 1990s Minolta has also used the Sony/Minolta Alpha mount.
-Minolta were among the first camera and lens manufacturers to introduce an auto-focus system.
+Minolta was among the first camera and lens manufacturers to introduce an auto-focus system.

 The MD mount housed some of Minoltas’ best lenses: the Rokkor series.
 There are some 3rd party lens manufactures that made lenses with the Minolta MD mount system.